StrickTechnologies/Strick.PlusCon/docs/consoleShortcuts.md

 Shortcut|Console Equivalent|Notes
 -|-|-
-W|[Write](https://learn.microsoft.com/en-us/dotnet/api/system.console.write?view=net-6.0)|Overloads provide functionality to display text in color, or to highlight portions of a text value.
+W|[Write](https://learn.microsoft.com/en-us/dotnet/api/system.console.write?view=net-6.0)|Overloads provide functionality to display text with various forms of styling.
-WL|[WriteLine](https://learn.microsoft.com/en-us/dotnet/api/system.console.writeline?view=net-6.0)|Overloads provide functionality to display text in color, or to highlight portions of a text value.
+WL|[WriteLine](https://learn.microsoft.com/en-us/dotnet/api/system.console.writeline?view=net-6.0)|Overloads provide functionality to display text with various forms of styling.
 RK|[ReadKey](https://learn.microsoft.com/en-us/dotnet/api/system.console.readkey?view=net-6.0)|Includes an optional prompt argument that will be displayed before waiting for user input.
+Overloads provide functionality to display the prompt with various forms of styling.
 RL|[ReadLine](https://learn.microsoft.com/en-us/dotnet/api/system.console.readline?view=net-6.0)|Includes an optional prompt argument that will be displayed before waiting for user input.
+Overloads provide functionality to display the prompt with various forms of styling.
 CLS|[Clear](https://learn.microsoft.com/en-us/dotnet/api/system.console.clear?view=net-6.0)|An overload provides the ability to clear the console window to specified foreground and background colors.

 Include a `using static` directive in your file to make these shortcuts available without additional qualifying.